Book of Ruth: Summary

-During the time of the judges, an Israelite family from Bethlehem (who are Ephrathites) – Elimelech, his wife Naomi, and their sons Mahlon and Chilion – emigrated to the nearby country of Moab.
-Elimelech died, and the sons married two Moabite women: Mahlon married Ruth and Chilion married Orpah.
+During the time of the biblical judges, an Israelite family from Bethlehem (who are Ephrathites)—Elimelech, his wife Naomi, and their sons Mahlon and Chilion—emigrate to the nearby country of Moab.
+Elimelech dies, and the sons marry two Moabite women: Mahlon weds Ruth and Chilion Orpah.

-After about ten years, the two sons of Naomi also died in Moab (1:4).
-Naomi decided to return to Bethlehem.
-She told her daughters-in-law to return to their own mothers and remarry.
-Orpah reluctantly left.
-However, Ruth said, "Do not urge me to leave you, to turn back and not follow you.
+After about ten years, Naomi's two sons also die in Moab (1:4).
+Naomi decides to return to Bethlehem.
+She tells her daughters-in-law to return to their own mothers and remarry.
+Orpah reluctantly leaves.
+However, Ruth demurs: "Do not urge me to leave you, to turn back and not follow you.
 For wherever you go, I will go; wherever you lodge, I will lodge; your people shall be my people, and your God my God.
 Where you die, I will die, and there I will be buried.
 Thus and more may the Lord do to me if anything but death parts me from you."
 (Ruth 1:16–17 NJPS).

-Naomi and Ruth returned to Bethlehem at the beginning of the barley harvest and, in order to support her mother-in-law and herself, Ruth went to the fields to glean.
-As it happened, the field she went to belonged to a man named Boaz, who was kind to her because he had heard of her loyalty to her mother-in-law.
-Ruth told Naomi of Boaz's kindness, and Ruth continued to glean in his field through the remainder of barley and wheat harvest.
+Naomi and Ruth return to Bethlehem at the beginning of the barley harvest and, in order to support her mother-in-law and herself, Ruth goes to the fields to glean.
+As it happens, the field belongs to a man named Boaz, who is kind to her because he has heard of her loyalty to her mother-in-law.
+Ruth tells Naomi of Boaz's kindness, and Ruth continues to glean in his field through the remainder of the barley and wheat harvests.

-Boaz, being a close relative of Naomi's husband's family, was therefore obliged by the levirate law to marry Ruth (Mahlon's widow) to carry on his family's inheritance.
-Naomi sent Ruth to the threshing floor at night where Boaz slept, telling Ruth to "uncover his feet and lie down.
-He will tell you what you are to do."
-(3:4).
-Ruth did so.
-Boaz asked her who she was, and she replied: "I am your handmaid Ruth.
+Boaz, being a close relative of Naomi's husband's family, is therefore obliged by the levirate law to marry Ruth, Mahlon's widow, to carry on his family's inheritance.
+Naomi sends Ruth to the threshing floor at night where Boaz sleeps, directing Ruth to "uncover his feet and lie down" and await his instructions" (3:4).
+Ruth complies.
+On awakening, Boaz asks her who she is, and she replies: "I am your handmaid Ruth.
 Spread your robe over your handmaid, for you are a redeeming kinsman" (3:9 NJPS).

-Acknowledging he was a close relative, Boaz blessed her and agreed to do all that was required.
-He noted that "all the elders of my town know what a fine woman you are" (3:11 NJPS).
-However, Boaz told her that there was a closer male relative.
-Ruth remained in submission at his feet until she returned to the city in the morning.
+Acknowledging he is a close relative, Boaz blesses her and agrees to do all that is required.
+He notes that "all the elders of my town know what a fine woman you are" (3:11 NJPS).
+However, Boaz advises her that she has a male relative closer than he.
+Ruth remains in submission at his feet until she returns to the city in the morning.

-Early that day, Boaz went to the city gate to meet with the other male relative before the town elders.
-(The relative is not named.
-Boaz addresses him as ploni almoni literally "so and so".)
-The unnamed relative, unwilling to jeopardize the inheritance of his own estate by marrying Ruth, relinquishes his right of redemption, thus allowing Boaz to marry Ruth.
-They transfer the property and thus redeem it, and they ratify the redemption by the nearer kinsman taking off his shoe and handing it over to Boaz.
-Ruth 4:7 notes for later generations that:
+Early that morning, Boaz goes to the city gate to meet with the other male relative before the town elders.
+The relative is not named.
+Boaz addresses him as ploni almoni "so and so".
+The relative, unwilling to jeopardize the inheritance of his own estate by marrying Ruth, relinquishes his right of redemption, thus freeing Boaz to marry Ruth.
+They transfer the property, redeeming it, and ratify the redemption by the nearer kinsman taking off his shoe and handing it over to Boaz.
+4:7 notes for later generations that: